Dhanvantareshwar Temple, Varanasi

 There are several accommodation options available near the Dhanvantari Temple, catering to all budgets and preferences.
 Visitors can choose from hotels, guesthouses, and homestays, depending on their requirements.
 Some of the popular hotels near the temple include the Rivatas by Ideal, the Hotel Alka, and the Hotel Ganges Grand.

-See also Siddhi Vinayak Temple, Varanasi
+See also Sarnath Temple, Varanasi

 Best time to visit the Dhanvantari Temple